derekwolpert/rearc-quest/README.md

 1) In a terminal window run the command ``aws codebuild start-build --project-name rearc-quest-codebuild-project`` to instruct your AWS account to create a build.

-* NOTE - It can take 2-5 mins for the build process to be completed.
+* NOTE - It can take a few minutes for the build process to be completed.
 While waiting for the build to propagate to the previously created ECR repo, this may be a great time to run to the bathroom or take a snack break.
 Only proceed to Part 4 when you have confirmed that a Docker image has been stored in the ECR repository - otherwise Part 4 might fail.

 ### Part 4